 The law requires a presumption that a person under 18 years of age for certain prostitution offenses was coerced or forced into committing the offense.

 A conviction for engaging or offering to engage a minor’s services for prostitution requires registration on the Sex Offender Registry.

 Michigan is taking human trafficking very seriously.
 When a person is being investigated for any possible criminal offense, it is important that you have legal representation to protect your rights and not allow the police to take advantage of you.

-The law firm of LEWIS & DICKSTEIN, P.L.L.C. is the Michigan criminal defense attorneys that people can count on.
+The law firm of LEWIS & DICKSTEIN, P.L.L.C. is the Michigan criminal defense law firm that people can count on.
 Our attorneys have decades of experience helping people charged with criminal offenses.
 Our attorneys have also been known to step in and keep criminal offenses from being charged in the first place!!
-When your freedom is at stake is it important to have the best of Michigan criminal defense attorneys working for you.
+When your freedom is at stake, is it important to have the best Michigan criminal defense attorneys working for you.

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.